hpcaitech/Open-Sora/tools/caption/README.md

 ## LLaVA Captioning

 We extract three frames from the video for captioning.
 With batch inference, we can achieve 10 times speedup.
-With approximatly 720p resolution and 1 frames, the speed is 2~3 videos/s on 8 GPUs.
+With approximately 720p resolution and 1 frames, the speed is 2~3 videos/s on 8 GPUs.
 If we resize the smaller side to 336, the speed can be 8 videos/s.
 In Open-Sora v1.1, to lower the cost, we use the 7B model.

 ### Requirement